 Recently, news that Bihlmaier had begun parting with portions of his archive marked the close of an important chapter in American vintage collecting.
 Yet the significance of that collection endures.
 Its influence remains woven into RRL’s foundations — visible in the rise of a jean, the weight of a twill, the curve of a pocket or the patina of a button.
 The archive may disperse, but its imprint is permanent.

 Denim perhaps best expresses this philosophy.
 In its original form, denim was uncompromising — a fabric for miners, mechanics and ranch hands.
-RRL continues to treat it with the seriousness it deserves: selvedge construction, historically accurate hardware, careful washes that echo the organic wear patterns of early 20th-century pieces.
+RRL clothing continues to treat denim with the seriousness it deserves. selvedge construction, historically accurate hardware, careful washes that echo the organic wear patterns of early 20th-century pieces.
 These details are not cosmetic; they are considered, deliberate, rooted in research.

 Military references also run through the line.
 Early field jackets, fatigue trousers, knit underlayers and canvas accessories were designed with purpose — durability and practicality above all.
 RRL draws on these silhouettes, preserving their structure while refining their execution.
 The result feels authentic rather than theatrical; garments that retain their backbone while functioning in contemporary wardrobes.